Rating

 Archaeological Museum

-Since 1893 it houses the Museum of Archaeology - the country's most important archaeological museum with an interesting collection of precious metalwork - and the Maritime museum, which highlights Portugal's rich maritime history with a display of model ships, globes, and other objects.
+Since 1893 it has been home to the Museum of Archaeology – the country’s most important archaeological museum with an interesting collection of precious metalwork – and the Maritime museum, which highlights Portugal’s rich maritime history with a display of model ships, globes, and other objects.